Affiliate marketing – you’ve likely heard of it before and perhaps you’ve even tried it.

 - Low risk.
 If a particular product doesn’t convert, you’re not going to go out of business.
-There are plenty others to choose from.
+There are plenty of others to choose from.

 - Passive Income.
-There’s the potential this could be a passive income source.
+There’s potential that this could be a passive income source.
 Meaning that you have a website that people frequent on a constant basis and is on autopilot with just a little maintenance here and there.

 - Laptop Lifestyle.
 There’s the freedom of being able to work anywhere in the world from your laptop as long as there is an internet connection.